ConnectedLib/connectedlib10/modules/programming/section-2-2.md

 -----

-<a href="#1A" name="1">[1]</a> Weiss, C. H. (1995).
-Nothing as practical as good theory: Exploring theory-based evaluation for comprehensive community initiatives for children and families.
-New Approaches to Evaluating Community Initiatives: Concepts, Methods, and Contexts, 1, 65–92.
+<a href="#1A" name="1">1</a>: _Nothing as practical as good theory: Exploring theory-based evaluation for comprehensive community initiatives for children and families_.
+By C. H. Weiss, 1995.
+In New Approaches to Evaluating Community Initiatives: Concepts, Methods, and Contexts, 65–92.

-<a href="#2A" name="2">[2]</a> Ann-Murray Brown, 2016.
-[Differences Between the Theory of Change and the Logic Model](https://www.annmurraybrown.com/single-post/2016/03/20/Theory-of-Change-vsThe-Logic-Model-Never-Be-Confused-Again)
+<a href="#2A" name="2">2</a>: [Differences Between the Theory of Change and the Logic Model](https://www.annmurraybrown.com/single-post/2016/03/20/Theory-of-Change-vsThe-Logic-Model-Never-Be-Confused-Again).
+By Ann-Murray Brown, 2016.

-<a href="#3A" name="3">[3]</a> Connell, J. P., & Kubisch, A. C. (1998).
-Applying a theory of change approach to the evaluation of comprehensive community initiatives: progress, prospects, and problems.
+<a href="#3A" name="3">3</a>: Applying a theory of change approach to the evaluation of comprehensive community initiatives: progress, prospects, and problems.
+By J.P.
+Connell & A. C. Kubisch (1998).